 Sister Oscarson’s talk in the General Women’s meeting, “Rise Up in Strength, Sisters in Zion” sparked a lot of dialogue within the women of The Church of Jesus Christ of Latter-day Saints.
 The entire talk was full of powerful council, warnings and doctrine; yet the quote that seemed to garner the most amount of attention was this one:

-Sister Oscarson is correct and I agree with her that motherhood is of utmost importance, despite the fact that I experience infertility.
-Yet, sadly, there are some who murmur whenever leaders proclaim the importance of the doctrine of motherhood and eternal marriage.
-I deeply empathize and mourn with those that mourn as they suffer through the grief of infertility, but I am unable to murmur with those that murmur against our Church leaders for boldly proclaiming Christ’s doctrine of motherhood and the family.
+I truly believe that motherhood is of utmost importance, despite the fact that I experience infertility and will likely never have the blessing of motherhood in this life.
+Yet, sadly, there are some who murmur when leaders testify of the importance motherhood and eternal marriage.
+I deeply empathize and mourn with those that mourn as they suffer through the grief of infertility and not being able to have children.
+And yet, I am unable to murmur with those that murmur against our Church leaders for boldly proclaiming Christ’s doctrine of motherhood and the family.

-I truly understand what it is like to not have the “ideal” in the Church because I have never been able to have children.
-At times, it has been painful to be childless in a very family centered church.
-To some, it may seem a bit ironic that regardless of my personal circumstances, I have a deep and unshakable testimony of the doctrine of motherhood and the family.
-I can say that for me, it came as a result of engaging in intense study and prayer.
-Through this process, I discovered that Christ’s Atonement heals and takes away deep pain in our hearts, and His power to replace heartache with hope, peace and joy is nothing short of miraculous.
+I deeply understand what it is like to not have the “ideal” family because my husband and I have never been able to have children.
+Undoubtedly, it can be painful to be childless in a very family centered church.
+And yet through it all, I have a great love for the doctrine of motherhood and the family.
+For me, this came by engaging in intense study and prayer.
+Through this process, I discovered that Christ’s Atonement heals and takes away deep pain in our hearts.
+His power to replace heartache with hope, peace and joy is nothing short of miraculous.
 Continue reading